-Whilst the current restrictions are in place, we are no longer running an ‘open door policy’ for the Careers Centre or with Careers Advice Meetings.
+Whilst the current restrictions are in place, we are no longer running an ‘open door policy’ for the Careers Centre.

-If you have any questions or comments, please do not hesitate to contact us (firstname.lastname@example.org).
+If you have any questions or would like to book a virtual meeting, please contact Mr Towsey.

 We understand the importance of making informed decisions, so we make sure our students have access to all the relevant information and opportunities to make those decisions.
 We also acknowledge the need to start this process early.